-It is important to keep in mind the Budget is a forward-looking document, so it relies on economic forecasts and assumptions.
-The forecasts and assumptions used in budget preparation are based on sound judgement and they reflect information available at the time.
+The Budget is a forward-looking document, so it relies on economic forecasts and assumptions.
+These are based on professional judgement and reflect information available at the time.

 Some economic parameters are heavily influenced by Commonwealth policy settings and these are largely underpinned by Commonwealth Government assumptions.
-An example is the impact of the Commonwealth's migration and border policies, which impact New South Wales population growth.
+An example is the impact of the Commonwealth's migration and border policies, which impact NSW population growth.

-Readers that are interested in the underlying forecasts and assumptions for this Budget can read further at:

-- Box 2.1 in Budget Paper No. 1 Budget Statement, which outlines the health assumptions in the Budget - Page xxv of this document, which outlines the material economic assumptions used in the 2021-22 Budget, such as population and gross state product.
+Readers that are interested in the underlying forecasts and assumptions for this Budget can read further at Page xxv of this document, which outlines the material economic assumptions used in the 2022-23 Budget, such as population and Gross State Product.